 Does Zenvpn chrome extension slow down my connection?

 There’s usually some speed impact because traffic is routed through a VPN server.
 The delta depends on server distance, server load, and your base connection.
 Optimally chosen servers and lightweight configurations help keep speeds reasonable.
-Vpn unlimited free vpn for edge

 How many servers does Zenvpn chrome extension offer?

 Server counts vary by provider and plan.
 A larger server network generally means more options for location choice and potentially better speeds.
 Check the current server list in the extension.
+Vpn on microsoft edge: how to set up a VPN on Microsoft Edge, use Edge extensions, and secure browsing 2026

 Can I torrent with Zenvpn chrome extension?